hpr-digital/PracticalTest/README.md

 ### Part 2: Depth Estimation from Images (50%)

-In this part, you will work with underwater images captured by a 360° camera (Insta360 X4) mounted on an ROV.
+In this part, you will work with underwater images captured by a underwater camera mounted on an ROV.

 **Your tasks:**